Safest Teeth Whiteners

 These products may also contain potassium salts (citrate, nitrate, chloride, oxalate), which calm the nerves in teeth.9

-Toothpastes meant for sensitive teeth tend to lack highly abrasive ingredients that may be present in other toothpastes.10 Lastly, using a soft-bristled toothbrush also reduces tooth sensitivity because they are gentle on enamel.10
+Toothpastes meant for sensitive teeth tend to lack highly abrasive ingredients that may be present in other products.10 Lastly, soft-bristled toothbrushes reduce tooth sensitivity because they are gentle on enamel.10

-Limit consuming highly acidic drinks leading up to your whitening treatment, as they may make your teeth more sensitive.
+Limit your intake of highly acidic foods and drinks leading up to the whitening treatment.
+These can make your teeth more sensitive.

 If you’re concerned about the possible adverse effects of tooth whitening, talk to your dentist.
 They can answer any questions and educate you on professional in-office whitening options.

-One benefit of in-office whitening treatments is that a dental professional can supervise the process.
+One benefit of professional teeth whitening treatments is that a dental professional can supervise the process.
 This can prevent you from misusing the treatment or applying it for too long.3

-If you choose to use an at-home whitening treatment, still discuss it with your dentist.
-They know your dental history and will be able to help you make the right choice.
+If you choose an at-home whitening treatment, still discuss it with your dentist.
+They know your dental history and can help you make the right choice.

 Increased tooth sensitivity after at-home or in-office whitening treatment is common and generally temporary.